Hiking stove fuel options: what works where and why

 Australian conditions in practice

 In Australia, wind often matters more than temperature.
-Fire restrictions are absolute and override all other considerations.
-A stove that is illegal to use is not a backup.
-It is dead weight.
+Fire restrictions are absolute, vary by state and land tenure, and override all other considerations.
+A stove that is illegal to use is not a backup option.
+It is dead weight that carries legal risk.

 International travel realities